percona/pmm-doc/docs/pmm-upgrade/upgrade_helm.md

 Before starting the upgrade, complete these preparation steps to ensure you can recover your system if needed and confirm compatibility with the new version:
 {.power-number}

 1. Create a backup before upgrading, as downgrades are not possible.
-Therefore, reverting to a previous version requires an backup made prior to the upgrade.
+Therefore, reverting to a previous version requires a backup made prior to the upgrade.

 2. Pre-pull the image: To reduce downtime, pre-pull the new image on the node where PMM is running: